-New South Wales Health collects data from all Australian Government-/state government-funded agencies as part of requirements stipulated in a signed service agreement at the commencement or renewal of each funding agreement.
-Data are provided monthly by agencies to their respective Local Health Districts (LHD).
+New South Wales Health collects data from all Australian Government/ state government-funded agencies as part of requirements stipulated in a signed agreement at the commencement or renewal of each funding agreement.
+Data are provided monthly by agencies to their respective Local Health Districts (LHDs).
 There are currently a number of data collection systems in use and development.
-The New South Wales Minimum Data Set is collected by these systems from which the collection of the AODTS NMDS is provided.
+The New South Wales Minimum Data Set is collected by these systems from which the collection of the AODTS NMDS is provided to the AIHW.
 New South Wales has developed a Drug and Alcohol State Baseline Build Information System for use by government agencies.
-During the 2014-15 collection cycle, a number of NSW Local Health Districts (LHDs) migrated to this system.
+During the 2014-15 collection cycle, a number of NSW Local Health Districts migrated to this system.

 This process began in 2014-15 and will continue until the first half of 2016-17 for most agencies.
 Agencies are moving from one or a number of legacy systems.
 There has been difficulty reporting data due to the ongoing development and testing of extracts.
-Therefore the data in NSW has been under reported for 2014-15.
+Therefore the data for NSW has been under reported for 2015-16.
 It is expected that the problems will continue for the remainder of 2016 but the extracting and reporting of data will improve.
-Note that not all NSW government agencies (& LHDs) will migrate to the new system.
+Note that not all of New South Wales government agencies and LHDs will migrate to the new system.
 The majority of NGO data are collected via the NADA (Network of Alcohol and other Drug Agencies) online system.
 NADA is the peak organisation for the non-government drug and alcohol sector in New South Wales.